vincentvinh/spryker-lab-nfq/README.md

 * Create a new release, wait for the workflow to be finished
 * The migration is run within the deployment workflow
 * If more console or commands need running, use the manual [*Run on Spryker CLI*](https://github.com/nfq-asia/spryker-beta-shop/actions/workflows/spryker_cli.yml) workflow with the command to be run and the store name.

+#### Release naming convention

+Release should follow semver (`MAJOR.MINOR.PATCH`) for naming convention with the `v` prefix.
+Tags and releases must share the same name.
+In the development, we only increase minor and patch number:

+* Increase the minor number for stories.
+* Increase the patch number for bug fixes.

 #### Staging endpoints: